-The subject facilities, consisting of a boat dock, access ramp and cantilevered deck, are privately owned and maintained and located within the Main Channel of Huntington Harbour.
-The boat dock and access ramp facilitate recreational boating because they are used for the docking and mooring of recreational boats.
+The subject facilities are privately owned and maintained and located within the Main Channel of Huntington Harbour.
+The boat dock and access ramp are used for recreational boating.
 Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
-Resources Code, § 6503.5).
+Resources Code, § 6503.5)

 The Main Channel in Huntington Harbour was created in the early 1960s and the adjacent upland parcel is privately owned and developed with a residence.
 There is no public access at this upland property because the private upland property directly abuts the concrete bulkhead that defines the limits of the channel.
-The boat dock extends to the pierhead line which is 60 feet into the 400-foot-wide channel leaving the majority of the Main Channel available for navigation and public recreation.
-Although the cantilevered deck is not a use associated with traditional Public Trust uses, it extends no more than 5 feet over the Main Channel and does not substantially interfere with the public's right of navigation or access.
+The boat dock extends to the pierhead line, which is 60 feet into the 400-foot-wide channel, leaving the majority of the Main Channel available for navigation and public recreation.